Here is the NY Times version:

 Clues are shown when you use the D command.
 If there are clues from multiple authors they will be color-coded.

 The I (information) command will show the names of people who submitted clues.
 Clicking on an author’s name will show the complete list of their clues.
 Note that in this display, if you’ve already found a word, that word is appended to the clue and the whole line is in gray rather than black.
 This helps you focus on the clues for the words you have not yet found.
-The tradition in the HiveMind Forum is that clues come in the word alphabetical order and can have the length shown as well.
+Clues for words that are in The Stash are shown in light purple.
+The tradition in the HiveMind Forum is that clues come in word alphabetical order and can have the length shown as well.
 If you know this you have more information beyond the clue itself.

 The CL command will list the dates of the NYT puzzles for which you have created clues.